 - 6 Total labour and benefit costs (net of allocated labour to capital and affiliates) increased - 7 from 2021 OEB Approved by \$4,366,376.
-Oshawa Power has a net increase of 13.79 - 8 FTEs between the 2021 OEB Approved and 2026 Test Year, with significant changes - and turnover over the past five years, including operating with a much lower number staff - in 2021 than were approved.
-The new workforce plan for 2026 is informed by a Resource - 11 Optimization Review (Attachment 4-1) conducted by an independent consultant, and - 12 focuses on properly resourcing the organization to support modernization, with - investments such as renewed leadership structure and investments in the IT department. - 14 The annual labour salary increases over the five years for both union and non-union - 15 employees have also contributed to the increase in costs.
-The details can be found in - 16 section 4.4 Workforce Planning.
+Oshawa Power has a net increase of 13.79 - 8 FTEs between the 2021 OEB Approved and the end of the 2026 Test Year, with - 9 significant changes and turnover over the past five years, including operating with a much - 10 lower number staff in 2021 than were approved.
+The new workforce plan for 2026 is - 11 informed by a Resource Optimization Review (Attachment 4-1) conducted by an - independent consultant, and focuses on properly resourcing the organization to support - modernization, with investments such as renewed leadership structure and investments - in the IT department.
+The annual labour salary increases over the five years for both union - and non-union employees have also contributed to the increase in costs.
+The details can - be found in section 4.4 Workforce Planning.